 The 2003 Plan currently authorizes an aggregate of 8,500,000 shares of our common stock for issuance under all stock-based awards.
-If the proposed amendment to the 2003 Plan is approved by our stockholders, the maximum number of shares authorized for issuance under the 2003 Plan will be increased by 6,500,000 shares to 15,000,000 shares and the 2003 Plan will provide for an annual increase on the first day of each year beginning in 2019 such that the number of shares of common stock available under the plan equals 15% (or such lesser amount determined by our Board of Directors) of the total shares of common stock autilable under the plan equals 15% (or such lesser amount determined by our Board of Directors) of the total shares of common stock and the exercise of any outstanding warrants, but excluding shares issuable upon the exercise or payment of stock options or other equity-based awards with respect to which shares have not actually been issued.
+If the proposed amendment to the 2003 Plan is approved by our stockholders, the maximum number of shares authorized for issuance under the 2003 Plan will be increased by 6,500,000 shares to 15,000,000 shares and the 2003 Plan will provide for an annual increase on the first day of each year beginning in 2019 such that the number of shares of common stock available under the plan equals 15% (or such lesser amount determined by our Board of Directors) of the total shares of common stock outstanding (on an as converted basis) on the last day of the immediately preceding fiscal year, assuming the conversion of any outstanding shares of preferred stock and the exercise of any outstanding warrants, but excluding shares issuable upon the exercise or payment of stock options or other equity-based awards with respect to which shares have not actually been issued.
 However, to the extent permitted under applicable law and applicable stock exchange rules, awards that provide for the delivery of shares subsequent to the applicable grant date would be able to be granted in excess of the share limit under the 2003 Plan if such awards provide for the forfeiture or cash settlement of such awards to the extent that insufficient shares remain under the share limit at the time that shares would otherwise be issued in respect of such award.
 In order that the applicable regulations under the Internal Revenue Code relating to incentive stock options be satisfied, the maximum number of shares that may be issued under the 2003 Plan upon the exercise of incentive stock options may not exceed the initial limit of 15,000,000 shares cumulatively increased on January 1, 2019 and each January 1 thereafter by the lesser of the annual increase for that year or 1,200,000 shares.